-Objective A: Electricity
+OBJECTIVE A - Electricity

-Improve electricity efficiency and transition to 100% renewable energy
+Improve electricity efficiency by 25% and transition to 100% renewable energy

-Council's current electricity use accounts for 28.8% of its total emissions, which equates to over 5,000 tCO2-e per year.
+Council's current electricity use accounts for 28.8% of its total emissions, which equates to over 5000 tCO $2$ e-per year.
 With over 600kW of solar installed on Council assets and plans for more in the future, Council has already shown its commitment to a transition to 100% renewable energy.
 In 2019, Council also switched to a carbon neutral electricity retailer to offset 100% of its emissions.

 While offsetting electricity usage is a step in the right direction, if Council is to truly mitigate the carbon footprint of its electricity usage, more needs to be done to reduce the total consumption within Council operations.
-To improve energy efficiency, using Council's total electricity emissions for FY2018/19 as a baseline, Council has the following goals:
+To help achieve a minimum 25% improvement in energy efficiency, using Council's total electricity emissions for FY2018-19 as a baseline, Council has the following goals:

-Transition to renewable electricity sources at a minimum rate of 20% per annum

-Improve energy efficiency of Council operations by a minimum of 5% per annum

-Maximise renewable energy generation on Council owned assets
+- Transition to renewable electricity sources at a minimum rate of 20% per annum - Improve energy efficiency of Council operations by a minimum of 5% per annum - Maximise renewable energy generation on Council owned assets

-ACTION MEASURE LEADING DIRECTORATE/S Projects Underway A1 Investigate 5MW solar farm at Dingo Lane, Myocum Investigation complete.
+Action Measure Leading Directorate/s Projects Underway A1 Investigate 5MW solar farm at Dingo Lane, Myocum Investigation complete.
 Infrastructure Services (IS) A2 Investigate bioenergy facility at West Byron STP Investigation complete.
-IS А3 Facilitate bulk roll out of LED streetlights for Byron Shire All streetlights in Byron Shire upgraded to LED technology IS in collaboration with Essential Energy and Sustainable Environment and Economy (SEE) Future Projects A4 Investigate energy efficiency upgrade of Council Administration Building, Mullumbimby Completed comprehensive energy audit of the Administration Building Develop and report on business case for upgrades Reduced total energy consumption of Council Administration Building SEE in collaboration with Corporate and Community Services (CCS) A 5 Review pre-existing energy performance audits on all Council-owned buildings Form prioritised upgrade list and implement upgrades where necessary SEE in collaboration with CCS A 6 Liaise with regional LGAs to collaborate and develop local energy projects, e.g. local energy purchasing Attend quarterly Sustain Energy meetings.
+IS А3 Facilitate bulk roll out of LED streetlights for Byron Shire All streetlights in Byron Shire upgraded to LED technology IS in collaboration with Essential Energy and Sustainable Environment and Economy (SEE) Future Projects A4 Investigate energy efficiency upgrade of Council Administration Building, Mullumbimby Completed comprehensive energy audit of the Administration Building Develop and report on business case for upgrades Reduced total energy consumption of Council Administration Building SEE in collaboration with Corporate and Community Services (CCS) A5 Review pre-existing energy performance audits on all Council-owned buildings Form prioritised upgrade list and implement upgrades where necessary SEE in collaboration with CCS A6 Liaise with regional LGAs to collaborate and develop local energy projects, e.g. local energy purchasing Attend quarterly Sustain Energy meetings.
 Collaborate on the development of regional energy projects.
 SEE